jamesjarvis/jamesjarvis.io/content/posts/mini-sabbatical-1-shanghai-to-beijing/index.md

 These baths were much smaller and, calmer.
 There were maybe 10 small pools indoors and one outdoors, all at varying temperatures between 33 and 46 degrees, with varying mineral content.

-I'm less used to this, so whilst Feiyang and her family jumped straight into the hottest one, I took my time to work my way up, lest I feel like the boiling frog!
+I'm less used to this, so whilst Feiyang and her family jumped straight into the hottest one, I took my time to work my way up.
+I don't want to feel like the boiling frog!

 The view from the outside pool was mesmerising.
 I don't know how, but these city planners had managed to cram an LED into every single nook and crevice of each stone wall of Gubei.